nekrasovdmytro/electro-vehicle-guide/README.md

-# Electric Vehicle Guide Website
+# European Electric Vehicle Guide Website

-A comprehensive, interactive website for understanding electric vehicles, charging, and the future of transportation.
+A comprehensive, interactive website for understanding electric vehicles, charging, and the future of transportation in Europe.

 ## Features